Corporate Governance

 Corporate Management

 The Executive Board provides the respective Supervisory Boards with regular, prompt and comprehensive reports on all matters that are relevant to business development and strategy implementation, planning, financial position and results of operations, and the risk situation and risk management.
 It ensures compliance with the provisions of law and corporate guidelines within the Group.
 The members of the Executive Board bear joint responsibility for the overall management.
 Matters of fundamental or material significance and matters concerning the spheres of responsibility of multiple Executive Board members are addressed by the overall Executive Board.
 Notwithstanding this overall responsibility, the individual members of the Executive Board manage their departments as part of the duties stipulated by the overall Executive Board.
-The Executive Board Chairman coordinates the cooperation within the Executive Board and between the Executive Board and the Supervisory Boards, and has regular consultation meetings with the chairs of the two Supervisory Boards.
+The Executive Board Chairman coordinates the cooperation within the Executive Board and between the Executive Board and the Supervisory Boards, and has regular consultation meetings with the chair of the two Supervisory Boards.
 In addition, the Executive Board has established the Group Management Committee (GMC), which advises on important corporate strategy and development matters, and other issues that affect the Group as a whole.
 This committee includes the Executive Board as well as executives representing key businesses, countries, regions and select Group-wide functions.

 The Supervisory Board of Bertelsmann SE & Co.
 KGaA supervises the management of the business by the general partner and uses its extensive information and control rights for this purpose.
 In addition, the Supervisory Boards advise the Executive Board on strategic matters and significant transactions.
 The Executive and Supervisory Boards work in close, trusting cooperation and are able to reconcile the demands of effective corporate governance with the need for rapid decision-making processes.
 The organization and duties of the Supervisory Board of Bertelsmann SE & Co.
 KGaA are described in greater detail in the Report of the Supervisory Board.
-The work of the Supervisory Board in the 2023 financial year is also covered in the report.
+The work of the Supervisory Board in the 2024 financial year is also covered in the report.
 The members of the Executive and Supervisory Boards are obliged to serve the company’s best interests in their work.

 The Bertelsmann SE & Co.
 KGaA and Bertelsmann Management SE shareholders exercise their rights and vote at the respective General Meetings.
 The General Meetings vote on matters such as amendments to the articles of association and the distribution of profit, and elect the members of the respective Supervisory Boards.